![]() | ![]() |

 bigger now and I may soon go back there and kick EVERYBODY'S rear end just for

 the hell of it.
-When

-one second has elapsed.
-That comes in very handy.
 High school was fun, only because I

 made it fun!
 I did a lot of projects for English and TV production classes,